 Diamondbacks' Matt Koch: Missed time this season with shoulder impingement

-Koch missed more than two months earlier this season due to shoulder impingement, Bill Mitchell of Baseball America reports.
+Koch missed more than two months earlier this season due to a shoulder impingement, Bill Mitchell of Baseball America reports.

-Koch has now battled all the way back from the injury and is completely healthy, even earning a call-up to the big-league roster June 20 while Taijuan Walker is on the paternity list.
+Koch has now battled all the way back from the injury and is completely healthy, even earning a call-up to the big-league roster June 20 while Taijuan Walker was on the paternity list.
 It's not clear how much this injury has affected his play, but it could at least be a partial explanation as to why his ERA this year with Triple-A Reno has skyrocketed to 8.97 through 17.0 innings after he had an ERA of 2.00 in 18.0 innings with the Diamondbacks during 2016.

 More News